-Contributions and grants receivable - Unconditional promises to give (pledges) that are to be collected within one year are recorded at net realizable value.
-Unconditional promises to give that are expected to be collected in future years are initially recorded at the fair value of their estimated future cash flows as of the date of the promise to give through the use of a present value discount technique.
+Contributions and grants receivable - Unconditional contributions and grants receivable that are to be collected within one year are recorded at net realizable value.
+Unconditional contributions and grants receivable that are expected to be collected in future years are initially recorded at the fair value of their estimated future cash flows as of the date of the promise to give through the use of a present value discount technique.
 In periods subsequent to initial recognition, unconditional promises to give are reported at the amount management expects to collect and are discounted over the collection period using the same discount rate as determined at the time of initial recognition.
-The discount rate determined at the initial recognition of the unconditional promise to give is based upon management's assessment of many factors, including when the receivable is expected to be collected, the creditworthiness of the other parties, the Organization's past collection experience and its policies concerning the enforcement of promises to give, expectations about possible variations in the amount or timing, or both, of the cash flows, and other factors concerning the receivable's collectability.
+The discount rate determined at the initial recognition of the unconditional promise to give is based upon management's assessment of many factors, including when the receivable is expected to be collected, the creditworthiness of the other parties, the Organization's past collection experience and its policies concerning the enforcement of contributions and grants receivable, expectations about possible variations in the amount or timing, or both, of the cash flows, and other factors concerning the receivables collectability.
 Amortization of any discount is included in support from contributions.
-At December 31, 2021, the discount on pledges receivable was not material.
+At December 31, 2022, the discount on pledges receivable was not material.